What is Pagella Politica

-1. We have an automated system that allows us to monitor politicians’ statements by constantly reviewing - the main Italian newspapers, both print and online, at a national and local level - the leading press agencies - politicians’ websites and twitter profiles - national political party websites - ministerial and government websites - politicians’ Youtube videos
+1. We have an automated system that allows us to monitor politicians’ statements by constantly reviewing the main Italian newspapers, both print and online, at a national and local level; we also monitor the leading press agencies; politicians’ websites and twitter profiles; national political party websites; ministerial and government websites; politicians’ Youtube videos;

-2. We then choose the statements that contain facts or data that we can verify
+2. We then choose the statements that contain facts or data that we can fact-check;

-4. We verify the data and facts of the statement, accurately quoting all the sources on which we base our analyses.
+4. We fact-check the data and facts of the statement, accurately quoting all the sources which we base our fact-checks on;

 5. Finally, we give the politician a grade based on a spectrum that goes from “True” to “Insane Whopper”.
-If you want to know more about our grading system, read our methodology.
+If you want to know more about our grading system, please refer to our methodology.

 Ok, cool!
 What happens when fact-checkers make a mistake?

 We are far from perfect, which is why we publish all the sources of the data that we use for our analyses.
 If you read an analysis that seems wrong, please leave a comment under the declaration and justify your opinion.
 We will then consider it and eventually correct our mistake.